Abdo-programming/Best-feature-decoding/README.md

 # Best-feature-decoding
-Supervised by @mabdelhack, I atempted to classify fMRI data of seen images using a novel method and compared its performance to commonly used ML methods.
+Supervised by [@mabdelhack] (https://github.com/mabdelhack), I atempted to classify fMRI data of seen images using a novel method and compared its performance to commonly used ML methods.

 # Data used
 We used the data featured in https://www.nature.com/articles/ncomms15037.pdf?fbclid=IwAR1wVvviuO3cQFhTeF-152W2_itsGyqhVgTAT3POGOQa8G6JRvcJ5ugqJT4, produced by the Kamitani lab.